Kartik-Garg/LogIn-RegistrationNodeJs/README.md

 # LogIn-RegistrationNodeJs
 A simple login and registration using Nodejs , Express and Mysql.
-Please visit the main branch to access the source code
+Please visit the master branch to access the source code